cyberbotics/urdf2webots/docs/tutorial.md

 Dont forget to save the file (<kbd>Ctrl</kbd> + <kbd>S</kbd>).
 In order to see the changes to your PROTO file in action, either save your world and reload it, or delete the robot and add it again.

-## Converting the URDF to a robot string and import it
+## Converting the URDF to a Webots Robot string and import it

-You can achieve the exact same result as above by converting the URDF to a robot string and use a supervisor to add this robot in the simulation!
+You can achieve the exact same result as above by converting the URDF to a Webots Robot string and use a supervisor to add this robot in the simulation.

 First import the library: